Ingenio/alt_bloc/README.md

 ## Intro
 ### Why we decided to create this solution?

-There are many who can say that we are trying to reinvent the wheel, because there already exists a popular solution that implements Bloc design pattern for Dart and Flutter such as [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc).
-But existing solution contains some issues in design.
-Issues that we try to solve are:
+We are very excited to present our version of the BLoC pattern.
+Having implemented Flutter apps since its inception, we have built a strong expertise in the framework and kept up to date on all state management related architecture and packages.
+Our primary goal is to have a one stop shop for a state management system that is simple enough so anybody can understand and quickly adopt it to build powerful applications.
+One of our goal was also to avoid relying on complex and 'magical' frameworks such as Rx, or having to use multiple franeworks together to achieve the same outcome **alt_bloc** has to offer.

+Existing solutions such as [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc) have limitations in their design.
+Some of them are:

-* [bloc](https://pub.dev/packages/bloc) library designed so that it can handle only one state class and only one event class.
-As result sometimes developers should create large hierarchies of classes that are inherited from base state or event for each block.
-The number of events/states classes grows nonlinearly with the number of blocks that leads to events/states hell. **alt_bloc** does not solve this problem completely, but provide possibility to reduces the number of states per Bloc or simplify hierarchy of events/states classes.
+* [bloc](https://pub.dev/packages/bloc) library is designed in a way that it can only handle a single state and event class.
+As a result, developers have to create large hierarchies of classes that inherit, for each bloc, from a base state or event class.
+As a consequence, the number of events/states classes grows nonlinearly with the number of blocks that leads to an event/state hell. **alt_bloc** does not solve this problem completely, but provides the possibility to reduce the number of states per Bloc and simplify the overall hierarchy of events/states classes.

-* Very hard to create state that will be reused in other Bloc classes in [bloc](https://pub.dev/packages/bloc) library.
-For example a lot of Bloc classes contains state class that respond for showing progress indicator.
-Developer should to create own progress state class for each Bloc or build in this state class to hierarchy of states in this situation.
-First case leads to code duplication, second leads to complicating hierarchy of states.
+* [bloc](https://pub.dev/packages/bloc) library makes it very hard to create reusable state in other Bloc classes.
+For example a simple UX element such as showing a progress indicator would result in lots of Bloc classes containing a state class.
+Developers would then have to create their own progress state class for each Bloc or build a hierarchy of states in the state class.
+The first case leads to lots of code duplication, second leads to a very complicated state hierarchy.

-* Third reason more presonal. [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc) libraries contains dependencies on libraries and packages that we don't use in development such as rxdart and provider.
-As result this dependencies affects the build time and project size.
+* Finally [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc) libraries contains dependencies on complex libraries and packages such as rxdart and provider.
+As result this dependencies affects the build time , project size and more importantly increases the complexity and debugging when things do not go as planned.

 P.S.
-We respect the authors and developers of [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc) libraries and do not try to somehow descredit them.
-All that was described above is an attempt to most objectively describe the current problems of [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc) libraries, and explain the reasons for creating this solution.
+We highly respect the authors and developers of [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc) libraries and do not try to somehow descredit them.
+Our description above is an attempt to objectively describe the current problems of [bloc](https://pub.dev/packages/bloc) and [flutter_bloc](https://pub.dev/packages/flutter_bloc) libraries, and explain the reasons for creating this solution and provide to newcomers to Flutter an easy way to implement BLoC pattern without adding too much complexity.

 ## Main Features
-- Public interface of **alt_bloc** similar to interface of popular libraries like **Provider** and **BLoC**.
-So you no need spend a lot of time to learn how set up this library.
+- Public interfaces of **alt_bloc** are similar to interfaces of popular libraries like **Provider** and **BLoC**.
+So you do not need to spend lots of time to learn how set up this library.
-- Support multistates.
-You can create few states per **Bloc** and you don't need create hierarchy of states that inherited from one parent state, especially if this states on different levels of abstraction.
+- Support multi states.
+You can create few states per **Bloc** and you don't need to create hierarchy of states that inherited from one parent state, especially if such states are on different levels of abstraction.
-- Contains separate pipe to handle navigation actions.
+- Provides separate pipes to handle navigation actions.
 - Lightweight solution.
-Package pretty small and it doesn't contains any third party libraries.
+The overall package is very small and it doesn't contains any third party libraries.

 ## Components
 #### Bloc